-Designing and fabricating optics requires teamwork with many specialists, from material scientists who research and study the chemical structures of synthetic or composite materials, to optical engineers who design precision systems and the technicians who assemble them.
-Not only does everyone need to understand his or her own craft, but today's environment requires a shared understanding of the processes and requirements of all the areas along the manufacturing chain in order to realize success.
-In addition, the demands for traceability of individual components and entire systems as well as the increasing automation of production processes, are rising.
+Designing and fabricating optics requires teamwork among many specialists, from materials scientists who research and study the chemical structures of synthetic or composite materials to optical engineers who design precision systems, and the technicians who assemble them.
+Not only does everyone need to understand their own craft, but in today's environment, they need to share an understanding of the processes and requirements of all the areas along the manufacturing chain to realize success.
+This understanding is especially pivotal for meeting the growing demand for automation of production processes, and for traceability of individual components and entire systems.

 About the presenter

 Dr. Ulrike Fuchs is vice president of strategy and innovation at asphericon GmbH in Germany.
 She received her Diplom in physics in 2004, and later her Ph.D. in physics in 2009 from Friedrich Schiller University, Jena.
 She went on to join asphericon as an optical designer in 2010, where she now heads the Applications Department and coordinators all R&D activities and strategic product development.
 In 2018 Fuchs was the inaugural winner of the Kevin P. Thompson Optical Design Innovator Award from OSA and was elected Fellow of OSA in 2020.

 She has authored over 70 publications and has 6 registered patents to her name.
 She has also served as Associated Editor for Optics Express

 (2018) and is a frequent keynote speaker and instructor for aspherics and freeform optics.

 - Synopsys Inc., Optical Solutions Group - Develops and supplies optical and photonics design software, and provides engineering consulting services.
 Software includes imaging design, illumination design, automotive lighting design, and photonic design.